Significant-Gravitas/AutoGPT/README.md

 ⚠️ If you use Redis as your memory, make sure to run Auto-GPT with the `WIPE_REDIS_ON_START=False` in your `.env` file.

-⚠️For other memory backend, we currently forcefully wipe the memory when starting Auto-GPT.
-To ingest data with those memory backend, you can call the `data_ingestion.py` script anytime during an Auto-GPT run.
+⚠️For other memory backends, we currently forcefully wipe the memory when starting Auto-GPT.
+To ingest data with those memory backends, you can call the `data_ingestion.py` script anytime during an Auto-GPT run.

 Memories will be available to the AI immediately as they are ingested, even if ingested while Auto-GPT is running.